bowst/bowst-boilerpl8/README.md

 ### Information

--The styles are built opon the Bootstrap 3.3.7 framework (getbootstrap.com), fully utilizing the scaffolding grid, breakpoints, variables, mixins, and various components.
+- Framework: The styles are built opon the Bootstrap 3.3.7 framework (getbootstrap.com), fully utilizing the scaffolding grid, breakpoints, variables, mixins, and various components.
 It is a mobile first framework, so your defaut styles should reflect the mobile designs, and tablet/desktop styles should exist in 'min-width' mediaqueries utilizing the breakpoint variables, such as "min-width: $screen-sm-min".
-- Information - 'component-styles' folder vs. 'components-drupal': The "components-styles" folder is for global reusable content that is not bound to a drupal component (like common backgrounds, forms, buttons, etc.), and "components-drupal" are styles that are fully bound to a particular drupal component (such as a view, block, paragraph, etc.).
+- 'Component-styles' vs. 'components-drupal' folder: The "components-styles" folder is for global reusable content that is not bound to a drupal component (like common backgrounds, forms, buttons, etc.), and "components-drupal" are styles that are fully bound to a particular drupal component (such as a view, block, paragraph, etc.).
-- Information - partials: Most of the already created SASS partials, especially the prominent ones like base.scss and variables.scss, have helpful comments at the top of the page describing the purpose and usage of the file.
+- Partials: Most of the already created SASS partials, especially the prominent ones like base.scss and variables.scss, have helpful comments at the top of the page describing the purpose and usage of the file.
 It is a good idea to go through all of them to get the gist of where things should go.

 #6) Build!
 ---------------